saadpasta/react-blog-github/README.md

 ## 🤝 Contributing

 Any idea on how we can make this more awesome ?
 [Open a new issue](https://github.com/saadpasta/react-blog-github/issues)!
 We need all the help we can get to make this project awesome!

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details